-At Pacific Hope Church (PHC), we believe that hope is a byproduct of the grace we have received from God, and is the only reason we are here.
-We join together as a body of believers to exalt His Son, Jesus Christ; the One whose death and resurrection gives us peace with God and the hope of heaven.
+At Pacific Hope Church (PHC), we believe hope is a byproduct of the grace we have received from God, which is the only reason we are here.
+We join together as a body of believers to exalt His Son, Jesus Christ--the One whose death and resurrection gives us peace with God and the hope of heaven.

 PHC holds unapologetically to a reformed view of salvation, which is clearly expressed by the Doctrines of Grace.
 We also hold to the five Solas (Latin for alone) of the reformation: by scripture alone, by grace alone, through faith alone, in Christ alone, for the glory of God alone.

 We believe that when preaching, the pastor is to preach the whole counsel of God.
-The preaching at PHC does not condescend to God's people but rather, teaches them up to be expository listeners.
-Continual, consistent biblical exposition builds those up that are younger in the faith, and affirms our belief that the Lord's Day service is not about the individual, but the glory and exaltation of God.
+The preaching at PHC does not condescend to God's people but rather, teaches them to be expository listeners.
+Continual, consistent biblical exposition builds those up who are younger in the faith, and affirms our belief that the Lord's Day service is not about the individual, but for the glory and exaltation of God.
 We do not believe in pandering to the cultural ideals of entertainment by way of a quick sermonette on Sunday mornings, nor do we focus on filling the empty seats.
-We focus on filling up those who are in the seats, building them up and bringing them up in the faith so that they mature and become effective evangelists and disciple-makers.
+We focus on filling those who occupy the seats, building them up and bringing them up in the faith so that they mature and become effective evangelists and disciple-makers.